 Grow Blazing Star from plants

 Blazing Star plants will normally flower the first year they are planted and will return in the following years with stronger plants and bigger blooms.
-There are three reliable ways to find Blazing Star plants for your yard:
+There are a few reliable ways to find Blazing Star plants for your yard:

 What to plant with Blazing Star